deadLabCary/lab-website/joining/index.md

 {% include section.html dark=true %}

 {% capture col1 %}
-Some writing here
 {% endcapture %}

 {% capture col2 %}
-Do we want to keep this?
 {% endcapture %}

 {% capture col3 %}
-We can remove this if we don't want it.
 {% endcapture %}

 {% include cols.html col1=col1 col2=col2 col3=col3 %}